machineslearnoliver/2d-segmentor/README.md

 # 2d-segmentor
-Pre-built angular frontend served by a Flask backend.
+Pre-compiled angular frontend served by a Flask backend.

 Please use the 256x256 gradient png that was supplied.